 While a general yoga practice has a pacifying effect and can bring the nervous system into balance, some asanas work better than others for actually lowering blood pressure – and simple modifications make others more beneficial.
 For example, do cooling poses, such as forward bends where the head is supported – to bring a sense of calm to the head, neck, face, and diaphragm.
 Modify any standing poses in which the arms are normally extended overhead (like virabhadrasana I) by placing your hands on your hips.
 In trikonasana (triangle pose), look down toward the floor instead of up at the ceiling to keep blood pressure from rising.
 Steer clear of poses that compress the front of the diaphragm, such as dhanurasana(bow pose) and mayurasana (peacock pose), which can drive blood pressure up.

 Anyone with untreated high blood pressure should avoid unsupported inversions, such as shirshasana (headstand pose) or adho mukha vrikshasana (handstand pose) – or any other pose in which they can feel pressure in the throat or temples, or that cause respiration to become heavy or difficult.

-Practicing a modified halasana (plow pose) is a good way to experience the benefits of inversions without the potentially harmful effects, because you can learn to bear weight on the upper body and lengthen the sides of the neck without any strain.
+Practising a modified halasana (plough pose) is a good way to experience the benefits of inversions without the potentially harmful effects because you can learn to bear weight on the upper body and lengthen the sides of the neck without any strain.
 So if your blood pressure reads on the high side, stick to the modified version below.